 In November 1926 Gentry returned to political life when he was elected to the Arkansas state senate, serving two terms here (1927-1931.)
 During his second term, he served as chairman of the Committee of the Whole and two years after leaving office relocated to Little Rock to begin work as a legislative secretary to Junius Marion Futrell, who had been elected as Governor of Arkansas in November 1932.
 Gentry attained his highest political office under Futrell, when he was appointed as Arkansas State Insurance Commissioner during his administration and was confirmed by the senate in March of 1933.

 From the Camden News, March 7, 1933.

 Gentry's time as insurance commissioner was not without controversy, however.
-Newpaper reports of the time note that he had been appointed by Governor Futrell to serve a six year term as commissioner, which meant that his term would have expired in 1939.
+Newspaper reports of the time note that he had been appointed by Governor Futrell to serve a six-year term as commissioner, which meant that his term would have expired in 1939.
 However, his term did not last the full six years due to Futrell being defeated for reelection in 1936.
-Governor Futrell's successor, Carl Edward Bailey, sought out the Arkansas legislature to abolish the post of Insurance Commissioner, and a short while afterwards both houses of the legislature voted to do just that.
-Refusing to resign, Gentry was later removed from office after the post of of insurance commissioner was abolished.
+Governor Futrell's successor, Carl Edward Bailey, sought out the Arkansas legislature to abolish the post of Insurance Commissioner, and a short while afterward both houses of the legislature voted to do just that.
+Refusing to resign, Gentry was later removed from office after the post of insurance commissioner was abolished.

 Following his death, Usco A. Gentry was interred alongside his wife Lora at the Pinecrest Memorial Park and Mausoleum in Alexander, Saline County, Arkansas.
 Usco and Lora B. Gentry's son Claude Leffel was also interred at this cemetery following his death in 1988.